RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/videos/comments/1nqde7o/trump_claims_the_epstein_files_are_a_hoax_because/ng6468e/

-Social media comment addicts in USA will not stop their addiction no-identity low-quality comments in mass quantity no matter how much you try to convince them that people didn't used to have smartphones and touch devices like the Apple iPad in their face at all times messaging anti-intellectual anti-comrpehension reactions and content.
-That we can face up to our addiction media behavior to a Reality TV "The Apprentice" star content addiction. that our life is bettter off without millions of old-man diaper jokes and terrible nicknames and calling out orange skin with high-speed media systems all the time.
+Social media comment addicts in USA will not stop their addiction no-identity low-quality comments in mass quantity no matter how much you try to convince them that people didn't used to have smartphones and touch devices like the Apple iPad in their face at all times messaging anti-intellectual anti-comprehension reactions and content.
+That we can face up to our addiction media behavior to a Reality TV "The Apprentice" star content addiction. that our life is better off without millions of old-man diaper jokes and terrible nicknames and calling out orange skin with high-speed media systems all the time.
 Tony Clifton acts are not a good way to lead a nation.
 Russia has been dong this for 25 years.

 https://old.reddit.com/r/videos/comments/1nqde7o/trump_claims_the_epstein_files_are_a_hoax_because/ng65ten/